FrancescoSaverioZuppichini/PyMongo-Dastore-For-telegram-user/README.md

 from dataStore import DataStore
 ````

-This wil import the *DataStore* class in your code.
+This will import the *DataStore* class in your code.

 ####Create a Dastore Object
 You need to create an object from the *Datastore* class, just write